kddubey/cappr/README.md

 [![PyPI - Package Version](https://img.shields.io/pypi/v/cappr?logo=pypi&style=flat&color=orange)](https://pypi.org/project/cappr/)
 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 CAPPr performs text classification.
 No training.
-No post-processing.
-Just pick the right choice given a list of choices.
-Or compute the probability of a completion given a prompt.
+No post-processing. **Just have your LLM pick from a list of choices.** Or compute the probability of a completion given a prompt.
 Squeeze more out of open source LLMs.